AmitSingh12345678/AS-Password-Manager/README.md

 # AS-Password-Manager

 **AS-Password Manager** helps the user to store their all password securely at one place.
 So, user don't have to remember their passwords anymore.
-Passwords are secured by **AES Ecryption**, so no one can access it except the user.
+Passwords are secured by **Ecryption**, so no one can access it except the user.

 User can also generate secure passwords using password generator of **AS-Password Manager**.